-Guardians safety app from Truecaller on Wednesday announced it has crossed one million downloads worldwide, with 60 percent downloads from India.
+On Wednesday, the guardian’s safety app from Truecaller announced it had crossed one million downloads worldwide, with 60 percent downloads from India.

 Launch in March this year, Guardians has received 4.5 stars rating on Google Play Store and is also typically among the top 10 apps in the Maps and Navigation category, the company said in a statement.